mik284/Learning-concepts/README.md

 By default, objects are mutable (with a few exceptions), so data within them can be altered.
 New properties can be added, and existing properties can be modified by simply specifying the property name and assigning (or re-assigning) a value.
 Additionally, properties and methods of an object can be deleted as well with the delete operator, which directly mutates the object.

 We've modified objects quite a bit in this section, and even added new methods into them.
 In the very next section, we'll take a closer look at invoking these methods, as well as how these methods can directly access and modify an object itself!

+# use this.
+A method is a function property of an object.
+It is accessed the same way as any other property of the object (i.e., using dot notation or square bracket notation), and is invoked the same way as a regular function outside of an object (i.e., adding parentheses to the end of the expression).

+Since an object is a collection of data and the means to operate on that data, a method can access the object it was called on using the special this keyword.
+The value of this is determined when a method is invoked, and its value is the object on which the method was called.
+Since this is a reserved word in JavaScript, its value cannot be used as an identifier.
+Feel free to check out the links below for an additional look at methods and their relationship with this.

+We've spent a bit of time on this inside objects, but did you know that the value of this can have different meanings outside an object?
+In the next section, we'll take a close look at globals, their relationship with this, and the implications of using them.